Nomes77/AdBlockFilters/Others/README.md

 This can be handy especially if you are low on resources or want a little bit faster page loading.

 ***
-My goal is to update this list once a month, maybe twice.
+My goal is to update this list once a month, maybe twice or even maybe every week.